ICMP ping

 threads

-Minimal number of threads in agent’s thread pool that is serving scheduled ICMP measurements.
+Minimal number of threads in the thread pool of the agent that is serving scheduled ICMP measurements.

 1